tbellembois/gobkm/README.md

 - no user management
 - no authentication (relies on the HTTP proxy)
 - folders and bookmarks are sorted by title (currently not configurable)
-- the B+ bookmarklet will NOT work with sites with CSP restrictions

 ## Notes